A Joint Time-frequency Domain Transformer for Multivariate Time Series Forecasting: Conclusions and future works

 \section{Conclusions and future works}

 This paper introduces JTFT, a joint time-frequency domain Transformer for multivariate time series forecasting.
 JTFT effectively captures multi-scale structures using a small number of learnable frequencies, while also leveraging the latest time-domain data to enhance local relation learning and mitigate the adverse effects of non-stationarity.
 Additionally, it utilizes a low-rank attention layer to extract cross-channel correlations while alleviating the entanglement with the modeling of temporal dependencies.
 JTFT has linear complexity in both time and space.
-Extensive experiments on 6 real-world datasets demonstrate that our method achieves state-of-the-art forecasting performance.
+Extensive experiments on 6 real-world datasets demonstrate that our method achieves state-of-the-art performance in long-term forecasting.

-In addition to its use in the Transformer architecture, the joint time-frequency domain representation may find application in other neural network models, including those based on CNNs and MLPs.
-Furthermore, this representation has the potential to be employed in other fields such as NLP, especially for large language models (LLMs) where input sequences are lengthy.
+In addition to its application in the Transformer architecture, the joint time-frequency domain representation could be utilized in other types of neural network models, including those based on CNNs and MLPs.
+Moreover, this representation holds the potential for adoption in various domains, such as NLP, where input sequences tend to be lengthy.